Core Functions

 - Whitelisting new LLM models for network support.

-- Upgrading core protocols (e.g., GridRPC, GridVM) or settlement rules.
+- Upgrading core protocols (e.g., DGridRPC) or settlement rules.

 - Allocating treasury funds for ecosystem growth (e.g., developer grants, security audits).